 Turns out, these gigantic critters are properly called Bison.

 As the story goes, the first explorers to the American West gave them the name Buffalo because these Bison looked similar to the Water Buffalo.
 Animals the frontiersmen were familiar with.

 So for clarity, just to add to the confusion…bison is a Greek word meaning Ox-Like animal.

-The term Buffalo originated with French fur trappers who called these mammals Boeufs, also meaning Ox or bullock.
-Go figure.
+The term Buffalo originated with French fur trappers who called these mammals Boeufs, also meaning Ox… Go figure.

 But I think it is fair to say that even Buffalo Bill would agree that the Asian Water Buffalo and the American Bison are different.

 It is believed that the American Bison crossed over a land bridge that once connected the Asian and North American Continents.
 Estimates of up to 75 Million Bison once roamed in North America.